-Access control systems are electronic systems used to identify individuals and grant entrance to specific locations, such as warehouses, factories, or offices.
-Edge devices in particular have seen an increase in processing power.
-For example, the newest generation of time clocks are equipped with high-powered cameras, allowing employees to use facial identity to check-in/out without swiping a badge, entering a PIN, or scanning fingerprints.
-In this article we share key considerations for adopting facial recognition in access control systems and choosing the solution that best fits your needs.
+Access control systems are used to identify individuals and grant entrance to specific locations, such as warehouses, factories, or offices.
+These systems are often powered by edge devices, which have seen great leaps in processing power in recent years, making them ideal for modern facial recognition access control usage.
+With the help of this technology, the newest generation time clocks now perform even quicker than before and also use high-powered cameras that allow employees to use facial recognition to check in/out without swiping a badge, entering a PIN, or scanning fingerprints.
+In this article, we share key considerations for adopting facial recognition in access control systems and will guide you through choosing a solution that best fits your needs.

 Access control covers a spectrum of security use cases such as physical access, health monitoring, on-site safety, and tracking who is still inside during an emergency.

-Access control systems execute three main functions to protect the physical security of a facility or a restricted area from unauthorized access.
+Access control systems follow three main steps to protect the physical security of a facility or a restricted area from unauthorized access.

-The first step in facial recognition access control is identifying the presence of an individual.
+The first step for facial recognition access control is to identify the presence of an individual.
 Proper implementation of an access control system makes it possible to determine the identity of any person who enters a building or accesses secure or restricted areas.
-It also monitors the movement of individuals throughout the facilities.
+It can also monitor the movement of individuals throughout an organization’s facilities.

 Once the access control system identifies the presence of an individual, it must authenticate the person’s identity.
 Two-factor authentication (2FA) is the simplest, most effective way to ensure users are who they say they are.

-After the system successfully authenticates an individual’s identity, access control systems will grant access to the facility or restricted areas based on pre-defined criteria.
+After an individual’s identity is successfully authenticated, access control systems will grant access to the facility or restricted area(s) based on predefined criteria.

-Legacy access control systems mainly use key cards or PINs to identify users and grant access, but these methods carry risks such as stolen key cards or leaked PINs.
-In recent years, biometric technologies such as fingerprints, iris recognition, and facial recognition, have become mainstream in modern access control systems.
-However, using fingerprints or iris recognition may increase surface contact and increase the spread of infection.
-Facial recognition is contactless, making it ideal for building a contactless access control system while maintaining workplace health and safety.
+Traditional access control systems mainly use key cards or PINs to identify users and grant access, but these methods carry risks, such as the possibility of a stolen key card or leaked PIN.
+In recent years, biometric technologies such as fingerprints, iris recognition, and facial recognition have become mainstream in modern visitor management and access control systems.
+However, using fingerprints or iris recognition increases visitor surface contact.
+Facial recognition requires no personal contact, making it ideal for building a touchless access control system, thus maintaining workplace health and safety.

 Using facial recognition technology for access control offers several key benefits: